Tbaut/Secret-Store-Tutorial-files/README.md

 # Secret-Store-Tutorial-files
-A set of files used in Parity's Secret Store tutorial
+A set of files used in Parity Ethereum's [Secret Store tutorial](https://wiki.parity.io/Secret-Store-Tutorial-overview)